-This statement has been published in accordance with the UK Modern Slavery Act 2015 and the California Transparency in Supply Chains Act of 2010.
+This statement has been published in accordance with the UK Modern Slavery Act 2015, the California Transparency in Supply Chains Act of 2010 and the Canadian Fighting Against Forced Labour and Child Labour in Supply Chains Act.

 On January 1, 2012, the California Transparency in Supply Chains Act of 2010 (“California Act”) went into effect in the State of California.
 The Act seeks to supply consumers with information regarding companies’ efforts to eradicate slavery and human trafficking from their supply chains.